PSPDFKit-labs/radar.apple.com/FB8833942 - SearchControllerDeallocIssue/README.md

 # FB8833942: UISearchController creates a retain cycle unless explicitly dismissed

-SThe view controller of the search controller is not deallocated if it is dismissed while search is active.
+The view controller of the search controller is not deallocated if it is dismissed while search is active.
 See example for details.

 In our code, he _UISearchPresentationController holds a strong reference to the presented view controller.